zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Quote**: A document from a supplier showing the cost of goods or services before you commit to buying them.

-**Reject review**: The status of a transaction that an approver has rejected and needs to be reviewed.
+**Reject review status**: The status of a transaction that an approver has rejected and needs to be reviewed.
 After review, the transaction will either be fixed and sent for approval again or permanently rejected.

 **Related documents**: Documents that are linked to each other in Zudello, such as a purchase order and its corresponding invoice.